meenakshi-mittal/askademia/README.md

 ---

-## 6. Start the System
+## 8. Start the System

-Once streaming is live, run:
+Once streaming is live, activate your environment and run:

 ```bash
 bash run.sh